-So, back to that customer with the renovation project: Needless to say, I declined to submit a bid.
+So, back to that prospect with the commercial renovation project.
+Needless to say, I declined to submit a bid.
 Here’s why:

-The owner should have gathered up as much information as possible about the building, his plans for the space and his budget.
-He should have then researched contractors in his region who have demonstrated their ability to successfully complete projects similar to his.
-He should have talked to other business people who have worked with the contractor.
-Then, he should have invited the contractor to meet with him to discuss his needs.
-If the contractor has the capabilities and the references, and the owner feels the level of communication and trust are there, then he or should take it to the next stage.
+The owner should have gathered as much information as possible on the construction project, including building dimensions, his plans for the current space and his budget.
+He should have then researched contractors in his region who have demonstrated their ability to successfully complete similar projects.
+He should have talked to other business people who have worked with the contractor and invited the contractor to meet with him to discuss his needs.
+If the contractor has the capabilities and the references, and the owner feels the level of communication and trust are there, then he should take it to the next stage.

-A reputable contractor will work with the owner to determine feasibility and to value engineer the project to help align the costs with the budget, while attempting to avoid sacrificing must-have features and the owner’s timeline.
 After all, a good contractor will do whatever it takes to be a responsible steward of their client’s money.
-When the owner invites the contractor to be part of the process from the very start, costs can be controlled and potential problems can be avoided before they even crop up.
-The contractor enters the arrangement feeling like a trusted partner, rather than someone who is going to get beat up on pricing at every stage of the process.
+When the owner invites the contractor to be part of the process from the very start, costs can be controlled and potential problems can be avoided before they crop up.
+The contractor enters the arrangement feeling like a trusted partner rather than someone who is going to get beat up on pricing at every stage of the process.